The Crypto Loan Economy

 As DeFi continues to proliferate into the mainstream, on-chain credit scores paired with KYC or off-chain credit score integration (for ex.
 Teller) for retail investors shall push the migration of personal loans from an off-chain manipulated ecosystem to fair on-chain protocols.

 More than just credit assessments, legal protections will be pivotal for creating trust between lenders and borrowers.
-Protocols like TrueFi which currently has legal agreements with their institutional borrowers shall grants them the right to enforce the loans and recoup any defaults if necessary.
+Protocols like TrueFi which have legal agreements with their institutional borrowers shall be able to enforce the loans and recoup any defaults if necessary.
 Applying this framework to personal loans, on-chain signatures through protocols like EthSign can be implemented to further instill faith in retail UC lending.

 While still nascent, on-chain UC lending protocols with their rapid rise and current success have laid solid foundations in this space.
 It opens up the doors for similar protocols looking to enter DeFi.
 One can expect further expansion of such concepts into untapped consumer bases.
 Each and every innovation in this space brings DeFi one step closer to flipping TradFi.
 Maybe one day, the fortress of Bastille shall fall!